-However, In ISO keyboards, the Backslash key are moved directly to the left side of the Enter key.
+However, In ISO keyboards, the Backslash key is moved directly to the left side of the Enter key.

-Although, the placement for Backslash key doesn’t impact widely due to its lesser usage during typing but it should be considered before picking a layout between ANSI vs ISO keyboards.
+Although the placement for the Backslash key doesn’t impact widely due to its lesser usage during typing it should be considered before picking a layout between ANSI vs ISO keyboards.

-User can opt any layout according to his preferences in which he feels more comfortable during typing on the keyboard.
+User can opt for any layout according to their preferences in which he feels more comfortable typing on the keyboard.

 4. Right Alt key

 In the ANSI layout, the Alt key for both sides (left and right) are identical and occupy the same size on the keyboard means both are the same in terms of size.